AngryCarrot789/MemoryEngine360/docs/Projects-and-Codebase.md

 There's a singleton configuration page for the entire application stored in `ApplicationConfigurationManager.Instance`.
 You can add your own configuration entries and pages in your plugin's `OnApplicationLoading` method

-### Project configuration pages

-Project settings are stored in a `ProjectConfigurationManager`.

-Since there's a configuration manager for each instance of a project, you must listen to the `ProjectConfigurationManager.SetupProjectConfiguration` event, and add your own configuration entries and pages to the `ProjectConfigurationManager` given as an event parameter.

 ### Page controls

 The simplest way to create a configuration page would be to derive from `PropertyEditorConfigurationPage` and use its property editor